- Standard Node reboot: A typical reboot to apply a system update or other change.

 cwic node get or cwic node describe commands.

-After the Node has rebooted, it remains in a reboot state while a short self-test passes.
-Once the test passes, it returns to a production state and accepts customer workloads.
+After the Node reboots, it remains in a reboot state while a short self-test runs.
+After the test passes, it returns to a production state and accepts customer workloads.

 Prerequisites

-You can request a Node reboot in the following ways:- Using the CoreWeave Intelligent CLI to set up a reboot (recommended)
+You can request a Node reboot in the following ways:- Use the CoreWeave Intelligent CLI to set up a reboot (recommended).

-To use the CoreWeave Intelligent CLI to reboot a Node, run the following command, choosing a flag from the list below and replacing[list-of-space-separated-nodes] with the list of Nodes you want to reboot:
+To use the CoreWeave Intelligent CLI to reboot a Node, run the following command, choosing a flag from the following list and replacing[NODE-NAMES] with a space-separated list of Nodes you want to reboot:

 --force flag queues a force reboot, the --safe flag queues a safe reboot, and the --unset flag clears the reboot condition.